Douglas Creighton

 Douglas Creighton OC was a Canadian journalist who co-founded the Toronto Sun with Peter Worthington.

 Career

 In 1948 Creighton joined the Toronto Telegram as a police reporter.
 He advanced to the position of city editor in 1967 and rose to the position of managing editor in 1969.
-John Bassett, the owner of the Telegram, shuttered the paper in 1971.
-Creighton founded the Toronto Sun with many of the Telegram's former employees and led the Sun to become a national chain of newspapers under the banner of Sun Media.
+John W. H. Bassett, the owner of the Telegram, shuttered the paper in 1971.
+Creighton founded the Toronto Sun with many of the Telegrams former employees and led the Sun to become a national chain of newspapers under the banner of Sun Media.

 Creighton was appointed an Officer of the Order of Canada in 1991.

-Creighton's career came to an end in 1992, when the board of directors of the Toronto Sun Publishing Corp unexpectedly removed Creighton from his position as CEO.
+Creighton's career came to an end in 1992, when the board of directors of the Toronto Sun Publishing Corp unexpectedly removed him from his position as CEO.